QualNet - Network Simulation

 Our network simulation tool uses highly detailed standards-based implementation of protocol models.
 It also includes advanced models for the wireless environment to enable more accurate modeling of real-world networks.

-QualNet and its library of models run on a vast array of platforms, including Windows and Linux operating systems, distributed and cluster parallel architectures, and both 32- and 64-bit computing platforms.
+QualNet and its library of models run on a vast array of platforms, including Windows and Linux operating systems on 64-bit distributed and cluster parallel architectures.

 QualNet network simulation tools can connect to other hardware and software applications, such as OTB, real networks, and third party visualization software, to greatly enhance the value of the network model.